JasonOstroski/PerformHot2023CloudInfraLabGuide/content/02_aws_cloudwatch_infrastructure_monitoring/01_adding_a_service/index.md

 6. Click on Manage Services
 7. Add a new Service
 8. Search the SQS service and click on Add Service
-- Note: Don’t save it, as you don’t have the permissions to add it